ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## PowerNSX commands
 {: #openshift-runbook-runbook-nsxedge-powernsx}

-This section provides example PowerNSX commands to script the provisioning and configuration of the NSX ESG.
+This section provides example PowerNSX commands that you can use to automate the provisioning and configuration of the NSX ESG.

 Use the following table to document the parameters you will need for your deployment, examples are shown that match the deployment described previously.

 | Parameters | Example | Your Deployment |
 | --- | --- | --- |